sainikhith/sainikhith.github.io/_posts/2023-10-23-Image-Manipulation-With-Numpy.md

 ![stacked images of red, green and blue version of camaro car](/img/posts/camaro_rainbow.jpg)

-Move over Andy Warhol, this art stuff is just maths!
+Move over Andy Warhol, this art stuff is really just maths!

 ---
-I hope you've enjoyed this investigation of image manipulation using just the Numpy package and Python.
-It's pretty impressive what you can do with just a bit of maths!
+I hope you have enjoyed this investigation of image manipulation using Numpy arrays and Python.
+I hope to see you on our next intrepid Python adventure.